vstinner/unicode_book/encodings.rst

 ``JIS+7E7E``).

 :ref:`PHP <php>` "entity" and Python "xmlcharrefreplace" error handlers escape the code point as an HTML/XML entity.
-For example, when U+00E9 is convertd to
+For example, when U+00E9 is encoded to
 ASCII: it is replaced by ``&#xE9;`` in PHP and ``&#233;`` in Python.